shenwzh3/bdcmf/README.md

     Tensorflow 1.7
     Matlab

 To run "train.py".
-It generates two '.mat' files: m_U.mat and m_v.mat which are latent factors of users and items, respectively.
+It generates two '.mat' files: U.mat and V.mat which are latent factors of users and items, respectively.
 Then you can use the two files to evaluate recommendation performance on test data.

 #Baselines
 For strong baseline CDL, we use the code provided the author.
 You can dowlond from https://github.com/js05212/CDL